Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

 Normally you will have an English GCSE and Maths A level (for maths we are however happy to provide alternative assessment as well as support, if necessary, to ensure an appropriate level is attained for the degree).

 For direct entry into the second year you will need a relevant level 4 qualification (e.g. an HNC, or first year degree qualification, mapped to our year one modules).

 Ideally you will have completed these qualifications no longer than 5 years ago.

 It's a work-based, blended learning programme enabling you to learn in the workplace and through Moodle with online study, workbooks plus direct practice.

-In addition, there are four residential study and assessment weekends per year at Eastwood Park's residential training centre.
+In addition, there are four residential study and assessment weekends per year.

 Your degree programme tutors are experts in their own specialisms and are accessible throughout to assist you.
 You really do get the opportunity for 1:1 support and small-group learning with industry leaders.